GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Method

 In more detail, we employ PPO~\citep{schulman2017proximal} to train a policy in the environment of interest.
 As this process can be expensive, we use a predefined environment interaction budget $N$ instead of training to convergence.
-After obtaining these additional trajectories, we use the same process as described in Sec.~(\ref{sec:init}, Phase 1) to identify goal $\mathcal{S}_{g^*}$ and non-goal states $\mathcal{S}_{ng^*}$.
-The new trajectories are likely to contain new edge cases and examples of reward hacking, if any.
-These are used to further refine the reward population as described in the preceeding Sec.~(\ref{sec:init}, Phase 2.1).
-The process terminates when the RL agent achieves a desired level of performance.
-This phase is presented as function \textsc{DataExpand} in Algorithm~\ref{alg:grace}.
+The new trajectories are added to the dataset of negative trajectories $D^{-}$, as they are likely to contain new edge cases the reward should consider.
+These are used to further refine the reward population as described in the preceding Sec.~\ref{sec:init} (Phase 2).
+This phase is presented as function \textsc{DataExpandRL} in Algorithm~\ref{alg:grace}.

 The final algorithm, presented in Algorithm~\ref{alg:grace}, consists of repeatedly performing Evolutionary Search over reward population $\mathcal{R}$ followed by data expansion using RL-trained policy.
-Each iteration is called a generation.

 \paragraph{Additional reward shaping} When the reward function offline performance on $\mathcal{D}$ doesn't translate to good online RL performance, we assume that the reward signal is poorly shaped, and additional refinement is required.
-In these cases, the LLM's info in Eq.~\ref{eq:mutation} is augmented beyond misclassified states to include failed trajectory examples from $\mathcal{D}_{r^*}$.
-To achieve this, we instruct the LLM to reshape the reward function, using expert trajectories as a reference, so that it provides a signal that increases monotonically towards the goal.
+In these cases, the LLM's info in Eq.~\ref{eq:mutation} is augmented beyond low-fitness states to include full expert trajectories alongside the current reward value for each state.
+We then instruct the LLM to reshape the reward function, using expert trajectories as a reference, so that it provides a signal that increases monotonically.

-\paragraph{Discussion} The above algorithm iterates between policy optimization and reward optimization.
-The objective for the latter is the fitness function from Eq.~\ref{eq:fitness_grace}.
-If one flips the reward on non-goal states of positive demonstrations or goal states in learned policy demonstrations, it is straightforward to show that \method{} optimizes the canonical IRL objective using Evolutionary Search. \begin{proposition} Suppose $m(s) = 1$ iff $s\in \mathcal{S}_g$, else $m(s) = -1$, then \method{} optimizes, $\min_\pi\max_r J(\pi_E, m\circ r) - J(\pi, -m\circ r)$, which is a variation of Eq.~(\ref{eq:irl}). \end{proposition} The proof can be found in Appendix~\ref{sec:irl_rel}.